echosa/echosa.github.io/source/_posts/2014-06-26-lets-try-acme-ep-4-enough-messing-around.markdown

 Edit X/\.php$/ s, *$,,g
 ```

 Still not satisfied, I delved deeper into the capabilities of the 2-1 mouse chord.
-What this chord lets you do is select some text with the left mouse button, then select a command with the middle button, and, *while still pressing the middle button*, press the left button.
-The end result is that the text that was selected with the left button is passed as an argument to the text selected with the middle button.
-That was a lot to type to explain it, and it makes way more sense when you actually just do it.
+What this chord lets you do is select some text with the left mouse button, then select a command with the middle button, and, *while still holding the middle button down*, press the left button.
+This is called a 2-1 chord, because you're holding down button 2 (middle-click) and pressig button 1 (left-click).

+The end result is that the text that was selected is passed as an argument to the command executed with 2-1.
 It's not as complicated as it sounds (or reads, in this case).
-Anyway, the point is because of that chord, I can just put this in the tag line for any window:
+For example, I can put this in the tag line for a window in which I want to perform an edit command:

 ```
-Edit ,
+Edit
 ```

-select that text with the left button, then middle-button select this text from anywhere (like my Acme commands file or even this very file):
+and then have this command text anywhere (like my Acme commands file or even this very file):

 ```
-s, *$,,g
+s/ *$//g
 ```

-and left-click while still holding the middle button.
+Then, I can select the command text and, with it selected, perform a 2-1 chord by middle-click holding then left-clicking Edit.
 It's a lot to type, but it's actually quite awesome and pretty ingenious.
 This whole mouse chording thing has opened my eyes to new ways to use Acme.

+Addendum (July 9, 2015): Having been using Acme as my primary editor for a while, I have to say it is almost imperitive to get a mouse with a real middle button.
+I recently broke down and finally bought an [Evoluent mouse](http://evoluent.com) to try.
+It's nice, although quite different.
+However, having a three-button mouse makes 2-1 chords way easier and faster to perform.

+Additionally, if you want to be able to 2-1 on a MacBook, [this blog post](http://www.mostlymaths.net/2013/04/just-as-mario-using-plan9-plumber.html) has a patch you can apply to the plan9port source file and recompile.
+Look for it towards the end of the post, just above "Final Remarks".

 This post was written in Acme.